waylonwilliams/cafe-hopper-client/__tests__/README.md

 - "calls signInWithEmail and navigates on successful login"
 - "shows an alert on login error"
 - "navigates to the sign-up page"

+`CardTest.tsx`: `@/components/Card.tsx`

+- "renders Card Component correctly"
+- "renders default image when cafe image is null"
+- "navigates to cafe on press"
+- "handle no rating"